MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Depending on system constraints such as network throughput or latency, consider running some workloads at the edge.
 Separate workloads by time constraint and required latency and response times.
 Use local compute for low latency and intermittently connected scenarios.
 Run large-scale workloads in the cloud.

 At the edge, use priority queues to send different data streams in the required order.
-Messages send in order of priority, but Azure IoT Hub still journals messages based on receipt order.
+With priority queues messages are sent in order of priority, but Azure IoT Hub still journals messages based on receipt order.

 ### Optimize device connectivity